habuvo/webservice/README.md

-# fetchingservice
+# webservice
-Fetch information from foreighn sources and provide it to customers
+Just playground to adopt concepts and thoughts about web services as idea